-This section lists the more popular applications that require multiple connections.
+Public Type Select the Inbound port protocol type: "TCP", "UDP" or both multiple connections.
 Select an application from the Popular Applications selection.
 Once you have selected an application, select a location (1-10) in the Copy to selection box and then click the Copy to button.
-This will automatically list the Public Ports required for this popular application in the location (1-10) you'd specified.
+This will automatically list the Public Ports required for this popular application in the location (1-10)